 Skip to content

-Concept design, mood boards, sourcing, and full project styling by qualified interior designers.
+Concept design, mood boards, sourcing, and full project styling by vetted, insured interior designers.

 Interior designers help homeowners conceive and execute the look, feel, and function of their living spaces.
-The work ranges from a single-room consultation (colour palette, layout advice, shopping list) to full-house projects covering layout planning, furniture selection, finishes, lighting design, soft furnishings, and styling.
-Many designers also project-manage the trades involved — coordinating the builder, painter, joiner, and tiler to deliver a cohesive scheme.
+Interior design services range from a single-room consultation — colour palette, layout advice, and a shopping list — to full-house projects covering layout planning, furniture selection, finishes, lighting design, soft furnishings, and styling.
+Many designers also project-manage the trades involved, coordinating the builder, painter, joiner, and tiler so the finished scheme is cohesive rather than pieced together room by room.

-Ireland interior designers split into a few camps.
-Decorators focus on cosmetic transformation — paint, wallpaper, furniture, soft furnishings — without structural change.
-Designers handle layout, materials, and detailed schemes, often working alongside an architect for larger projects.
-Stylists deliver photo-shoot-ready spaces for sale or rent.
-Pricing models vary: hourly rates (€80–€140), day rates, fixed-fee per room (€800–€2,500), or percentage of total project budget (10–20% of build cost).
+Irish interior designers split into a few camps, and it pays to hire the right one.
+Decorators focus on cosmetic transformation — paint, wallpaper, furniture, and soft furnishings — without structural change.
+Designers handle layout, materials, and detailed schemes, often working alongside an architect on larger projects.
+Stylists deliver photo-shoot-ready spaces for a sale or rental listing.
+Pricing models vary just as widely: hourly rates (€80–€140), day rates, fixed-fee per room (€800–€2,500), or a percentage of the total project budget (10–20% of build cost).
+Whichever route suits your project, agree the scope, deliverables, and fee model in writing before work starts — and insist on an itemised quote so you know exactly what the fee covers.

 Common interior designer services